kamkug/fecreate/README.md

 # gecreate
 Simple cli app to create a SELinux .te file

-Script was created by Kamil Kugler
+Script was created by Kamil Kugler and should be working on RedHat 8.0.
 I can not take responsibility for any bugs it might be introducing as I am dong it only for fun.
 Use at own risk!